Michigan Nursing License Requirements

 1. Complete an Approved Program in Registered Nursing.

-Registered nurses in Michigan must have an associate’s degree or a bachelor’s degree in nursing to qualify for a license.1 The Michigan Board of Nursing approves schools both in Michigan and in other states as meeting the educational requirements for Michigan licensed registered nurses.1 The program a prospective registered nurse completes must be approved to qualify for licensure; lists of approved programs are available on the Michigan Board of Nursing website.1
+Registered nurses in Michigan must have an associate’s degree or a bachelor’s degree in nursing to qualify for a license.1 The Michigan Board of Nursing approves schools both in Michigan and in other states that meet the educational requirements for Michigan licensed registered nurses.1 The program a prospective registered nurse completes must be approved to qualify the graduate for licensure; lists of approved programs are available on the Michigan Board of Nursing website.1

 2. Submit the Application Packet for Registered Nurse by Examination.